Here are quick weekend trips from Dallas to arrive before dinner.

 Brenham / Chappell Hill / Washington / Burton

-Take a scenic road trip through these towns and stop at the ones you find interesting.
+Take a scenic road trip through these towns and stop at the interesting ones.
 There are heaps of Texas history in this part of the state.
 With Washington On The Brazos State Historic Site, the Barrington Plantation State Historic Site, and many historical museums, historic homes, and buildings, you could spend hours brushing up on the history of Texas.
 And, if you plan your quick weekend trip at the end of May or the first of June, Chappell Hill Lavender Farm will have lavender to cut and other fruits to pick.
 Plus, great photo ops in the lavender fields.

 Sam Houston National Forest

 Months ago, I took a road trip to Conroe, and on my way home, Siri took me on the backroads right through Sam Houston National Forest.
 I was in awe and couldn’t believe I’d never been this way when we traveled to Houston as a child.
-It’s a perfect place to find peace and to go hiking.
-SHNF is located about 2.5 hours from Dallas and 50 miles north of Houston.
-The city of Conroe is not too far and is an excellent town to play in!
-They got Lake Conroe and the Margaritaville Resort on Lake Conroe.
-This would be my pick out of all of these weekend trips from Dallas.
+It’s a perfect place to find peace and go hiking.

-One hour drive from Dallas, you’re at Lake Texoma.
+One hour’s drive from Dallas, you’re at Lake Texoma.
 You can go to work on Friday and be at the lake in time to cook on the grill.
-Nab one of those cabins on the lake, or you can opt for something more spectacular like a villa at Tanglewood Resort on Lake Texoma.
-It’s getting a brand new makeover as well.
+Nab one of those cabins on the lake, or you can opt for something more spectacular, like a villa at Tanglewood Resort on Lake Texoma.
+It’s getting a brand-new makeover as well.
+I hear there’s great fishing there, too.

 Okay, so Fort Worth is only a short drive from downtown Dallas, but if you live anywhere near the Dallas-Fort Worth area, you know that both cities are different – like night and day.
 Fort Worth is more laid back, a little country, and has the Fort Worth Stockyards.
 That’s a bit different than Dallas’ nightlife of discos and nightclubs.

 For history lovers, the National Multicultural Western Heritage Museum (new name) recognizes outstanding pioneers who played a role in settling the early American western frontier.
-Located on Main Street and not too far from the iconic Joe T. Garcia restaurant.
+It is located on Main Street, near the iconic Joe T. Garcia restaurant.

 Cedar Creek Lake is southeast of Dallas and offers a nice lake to swim in and fish.
 There are rentals everywhere on the lake.
 I can attest to this lake being very laid back and family-friendly.
 We had a lake house right on the lake for 50 years until this past December when my mom had to sell it.
 We practically grew up there.